Conflict-of-interest editing on Wikipedia: 2020s

 In May 2020, Le Monde reported on the blocking of about 200 Wikipedia accounts related to French PR companies.

 In August and September 2021, a plant-based food company called This replaced images on the Bacon article with images of their own products; the edits were quickly reverted and the account blocked.

 In November 2021, The Guardian reported on conflict-of-interest editing regarding billionaire Richard Desmond.
 Attempts to remove the article's description of Desmond as a "pornographer" had been going on for years.
 Lawyers hired by Desmond have argued for removal.

 In May 2022, Haaretz reported on conflict-of-interest editing, mainly regarding Russian oligarchs.

 In February 2023, The Signpost reported on conflict-of-interest editing regarding Indian billionaire industrialist Gautam Adani.
 The story was picked up by several Indian news-outlets.

+In May 2023, Mediaite reported that American Republican presidential candidate Vivek Ramaswamy paid a Wikipedia editor to remove details from Vivek's biography that "could conceivably harm Ramaswamy's standing in a Republican primary".

+In February 2024, The Scottish Sun and The National reported that a number of computers from the Scottish Parliament had been used to edit the Wikipedia articles of several MSPs from all over the political spectrum, and especially Alex Cole-Hamilton's page, in order to delete compromising details or emphasize positive aspects.

+In August 2024, Portland, Oregon city commissioner and mayoral candidate Rene Gonzalez spent $6,400 of city funds to spruce up the commissioner's page.
+The campaign used public funds to hire a consultant, WhiteHatWiki, to advise on how to get Gonzalez's page changed.
+Wikipedia edit requests were submitted by commissioner's policy advisor Harrison Kass.
+City's auditor found the use of city funds to hire a contractor to assist with editing Wikipedia and using staff time violated campaign finance regulations.

+In August 2025, one of the largest self-promotion campaigns in Wikipedia's history was uncovered, in which a network of around 200 sock puppet accounts created or edited articles in 335 languages to promote composer David Woodard.
+This had been active for over a decade.
+It was suggested that the accounts were likely to have been operated by Woodard or people close to him.
+Following an investigation by a user that later wrote about their findings in the English Wikipedia's newsletter, The Signpost, Wikipedia stewards and local communities deleted over 300 articles and banned associated accounts.

+In September 2025, a Law.com article covered conflict-of-interest editing by law firms, including Latham & Watkins and Milbank.